DefangLabs/defang-docs/blog/2024-11-06-hard-lessons-from-hardware.md

 ---
-slug: blog-post
+slug: hard-lessons-from-hardware-blog
-title: "Hard Lessons From Hardware: My Story of Embedded Systems With Defang"
+title: "Hard Lessons From Hardware"
 tags: [Cloud, NoDevOps, Embedded Systems, Hardware, Wifi, Arduino, Defang]
+author: Linda Lee
 ---

 *About the author: Linda Lee is an intern at Defang Software Labs who enjoys learning about computer-related things.
 She wrote this blog post after having fun with hardware  at work.*

+## My Story of Embedded Systems with Defang

 Have you ever looked at a touch screen fridge and wondered how it works?
 Back in my day (not very long ago), a fridge was just a fridge.
 No fancy built-in interface, no images displayed, and no wifi.
 But times have changed, and I’ve learned a lot about embedded systems, thanks to Defang!